-Unlike our trip to Amsterdam, the Barcelona visit was surprisingly great.
-I have to admit l was a bit biased about the city.
-The reason being, that we are Real Madrid football fans, and we loved our Madrid trip.
-Barcelona, on the other hand, l didn’t really know much about , save for their football team.
+Here is your Barcelona ultimate travel guide, a city that is always an awesome visit indeed!
+This Barcelona visit was surprisingly great.
+I have to admit l am still a bit ambivalent about the city.
+The reason being that we are Real Madrid football fans, and we loved our Madrid trip.
+Barcelona, on the other hand, l do like, but my dislike for the team taints my overall vision.

-I did know about the Sagrada Familia, a church l was curious to see.
+I, like every person in this world, knows about the Sagrada Familia, a church l was curious to see.
 Much to my delight, the city had not only this beautiful masterpiece of Antoni Gaudi, it had really interesting architecture throughout .
-We spent a total of 4 days wandering and soaking in the beautiful Catalan culture.
+This time, we spent a total of 4 days wandering and soaking in the beautiful Catalan culture.

 Words alone can not describe the beauty of the interior.
 It was beyond anything l could have imagined.
 The stained glass works, the altar, the stairs, the details that went into it all.
 We spent a few hours walking through the bottom floor, seeing how they put the wood pieces together.
 We learned what inspired him, – nature (honeycomb, tree of life, etc ).
 We watched the movie about his life, both in Spanish and English.
 I didn’t even mind waiting till most of the crowds had left (closing time) so we could have people free pictures because it was crowded!